HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access.md

 For more information on locked items, refer to **[Locked items](../../../../manage_content/wcm_authoring/authoring_portlet/change_management/item_locks#locked-items)**.

 !!! note
-    **Lock indicator visibility:** The lock indicator is currently only visible on the Authoring page.
+    The **lock indicator** (lock icon) is currently only visible on the Authoring page.
 No lock indicator is visible on the Presentation Designer's interface.

 ## The Presentation Designer UI